Thousands of Resources. Ready to help.

 Portage Township’s Great Lakes Sound & Vibration (GLSV), a manufacturer in the defense solutions space, is another company with a growing global presence thanks to its engagement with MEDC’s International Trade Program since 2014.
 GLSV has utilized the Michigan Canada Center, one of MEDC’s International Trade Centers, and MI-STEP to offset cost of export-related activities.

 In 2019, GLSV participated in the MEDC- and U.S. Commercial Service-hosted program, ExporTech, an intensive, 10-week export planning course program that helped the company craft a strategic export plan, provided market research on their highest potential markets, and offered resources and connections to services that can support them along the way.
-GLSV has plans to participate in future international trade shows including Eurosatory in June 2022, building on best practices and relationships built with help from MEDC.
+Since then, GLSV has participated in additional international trade shows including Eurosatory in June 2022, building on best practices and relationships built with help from MEDC.

-In September 2021, Gov. Whitmer announced Michigan received the top award in the nation from the U.S. Small Business Administration (SBA) State Trade Expansion Program for the upcoming fiscal year.
-Michigan received $2 million in federal grant funds – the maximum amount awarded by the SBA and a $650,000 increase from 2021 – to help Michigan small businesses grow in the state through increased access to global markets.
-The Michigan Strategic Fund provided an additional $667,000 as the state match to support the MI-STEP grant, which continues to make an impact on Michigan businesses into 2022.
+In September 2022, Gov. Whitmer announced Michigan once again received the top award in the nation from the U.S. Small Business Administration (SBA) State Trade Expansion Program for the upcoming fiscal year.
+Michigan received $1.4 million in federal grant funds – the maximum amount awarded by the SBA – to help Michigan small businesses grow in the state through increased access to global markets.
+With additional state match funding, the total funds available are $1.86 million.

 Trade Missions